Skip to main content

 Key Finding #1: A lot more people would take trains if it were convenient

 Northern California has been growing rapidly and our population is projected to continue to grow from 12.7 million to 14.9 million by 2050.
+Our current train network has not kept pace with the growth and complexity of the Megaregion.

 To unlock the Megaregion’s train service potential, we need to relieve the biggest transportation bottleneck in Northern California.